achau96/cv-project/README.md

    };
    Created single function to handle the multiple inputs in a component.
 3. Adjusted functions and state to allow multiple education/experience.

+What did I struggle with?

+1. I've used react before but it's been a while so took time to learn everything again.
+2. Too much recycling even using react.
+Probably ways I could have shortened code or placed functions in their respective components.
+Shoved too many things into APP file.